Symptoms of Parkinson’s Disease in Men: What Men Should Look Out For

 As substantial as they may be in men’s daily life experiences with this condition, they often go undetected due to their inconspicuous nature compared to more overt physical manifestations discussed above.

-These encompass cognitive changes ranging from mild cognitive impairment to dementia along with mood disorders like depression or anxiety, amongst others, which will be elaborated on further.
+These encompass cognitive changes ranging from mild cognitive impairment to dementia along with mood disorders like or anxiety, amongst others, which will be elaborated on further.

 Non-Motor Symptoms